suntong/dbab--pre1.3.3/src/README.md

 ## FILES

 * /etc/dbab.addr:
-  The IP address that `dbab-pixelserv` listens on.
+  The IP address that `dbab-svr` listens on.
 Defaults to localhost.

 * /etc/dbab.list-:
   The entries you want to filter out from the pgl.yoyo.org lists.
 List sites you still wish to visit there.